 Official Transcripts - Mailed

-- Official transcripts of all colleges and universities attended in a sealed institution envelope.
+- Official transcripts from all colleges and universities attended in a sealed institution envelope

-- If you have not yet graduated and/or your degree has not been conferred, please also enclose an in-progress letter.
+- *If you have not yet graduated and/or your degree has not been conferred, please enclose an in-progress letter

 Two References - Online (or Mailed)